Plaxico Burress: New York Giants

 On January 23, 2005, after a playoff defeat, Burress announced his intentions to leave the Steelers.
 On March 17, he signed a six-year, $25 million contract with the New York Giants.

 In his first season with the Giants, Burress caught 76 passes for 1,214 yards, helping the team earn an 11–5 record and first place in the NFC East as well as the NFC's fourth seed.
 However, they were shut out 23–0 by the Carolina Panthers in the opening round of the 2005–06 NFL playoffs.

 In the 2006 season, Burress managed a career-high ten touchdowns but fell short of the 1,000-yard mark, appearing in only 15 games and struggling with a groin injury for much of the year.
 The Giants lost six of their last eight games and fell in the NFC Wild Card playoffs to the NFC East champion Philadelphia Eagles 23–20.
 Burress had a touchdown catch on the opening drive and finished the game with five receptions for 89 yards and two touchdowns.

 In 2007, Burress was the Giants' top receiver with 70 receptions for 1,025 yards, despite not practicing all season because of his ailing ankle.
 He also set a franchise playoff record in the NFC title game in Green Bay with 11 receptions for 154 yards as the Giants advanced to Super Bowl XLII.

 In Super Bowl XLII, Burress caught the game-winning touchdown pass that made the score 17–14 in the Giants' favor over the undefeated (18–0) New England Patriots.
 He gained a measure of "Super Bowl legend" by predicting the Patriots would lose by the score 23–17.

 Before their May mini-camp, Burress and his teammates were invited by then-President George W. Bush to the White House on April 30, 2008, to honor their victory in Super Bowl XLII.

 Just before the start of the Giants' mandatory May mini-camp, Burress had said that he would not participate in the camp because he was upset with his contract.
 He attended the camp to avoid paying a fine but refused to practice with the team.
 Although he was slated to receive $3.25 million for 2008, Burress felt underpaid compared to other star receivers.
 After indicating that he might hold out training camp as well, he joined, but practiced very little, claiming his ankle was injured.

 In September 2008, Burress did not show up for work on a Monday and could not be reached by phone for two days.
 On September 24, 2008, the team announced that Burress would be suspended for the game on October 5 for a violation of team rules.

 This was not the first time that Burress had been temporarily suspended by an NFL team—in May 2004, he was suspended by the Pittsburgh Steelers for failing to show up for a Monday team practice.
-On October 24 he was issued four fines totaling $60,000 for the following reasons:
+On October 24, the NFL fined Burress a total of $45,000 for the following conduct: